igorganich/damn-vulnerable-defi-halmos/test/selfie/README.md

 3. Logic via `snapshot` is used instead of `ERC20Votes::delegate`.

 ### Idea overview
-To describe the idea briefly: we have a "monstrous" [push-use](https://github.com/igorganich/damn-vulnerable-defi-halmos/blob/master/test/the-rewarder/README.md#analysis-of-the-limits-of-echidna) pattern, where almost all functions that can be called by an attacker are described directly in the code without any abstractions.
+To describe the idea briefly: we have a "monstrous" [push-use](https://github.com/igorganich/damn-vulnerable-defi-halmos/blob/master/test/the-rewarder/README.md#analysis-of-the-limits-of-echidna) pattern, where a small number of functions that can be called by an attacker are described directly in the code without any abstractions.
 The first few calls are to "setup" the functions that will then be called by the attacking transaction.
 ### Reduced number of scenarios
 As with Halmos solution, the Echidna-based solution has reduced the number of covered scenarios.
 But there is a key important difference: basically, they only consider these target functions:
 ```solidity